MAKING THE SWITCH.

 SEE HOW MUCH YOU COULD SAVE.**

-HOW DOES MINI ELECTRIC WORK?
+HOW DO OUR ELECTRIC CARS WORK?

 MINI Navigation can help you find your nearest charging point, and take you right to it.
 The system is loaded with every charging point in our network.